 Survivalism has been around for a long time but with all the natural disasters we are experiencing in recent times, it becomes irresponsible not to be at least minimally prepared.

 While probably unrealistic, weird thoughts do cross my mind like, “How truly prepared am I for the Zombie Apocalypse?”.
-Let’s be honest, I’m probably not even prepared for a really long power outage lasting more than a few hours.

 When was the last time you had someone work on your home and they shut off the water?
 Makes you pretty vulnerable, doesn’t it?
 Can’t cook, can’t wash your hands, can’t flush your toilet more than once, can’t take a shower.